Updated: Jul 12, 2021

 The movie News of the World delivers a revisionist Western.
 The term “revisionist” used to mean a project that felt grittier than Roy Rogers singing cowboy songs, but now it refers to politically correct attitudes that defy traditional classics like The Searchers.
-That John Wayne/slash John Ford epic spent decades on lists as the greatest western movie ever made, with gorgeous location shots of Monument Valley standing tall while the epitome of a hero put his own needs aside as he searches for a little girl kidnapped by Comanches.
+That John Wayne/ John Ford epic spent decades on lists as the greatest western movie ever made, with gorgeous location shots of Monument Valley standing tall while the epitome of the era's cowboy went searching for a little girl kidnapped by Comanches.

 With The Searchers, the era’s racist attitudes predominate for a variety of reasons, making aspects of the film difficult to watch today.
 In contrast, News of the World features the opposite of a John Wayne cowboy with lead actor Tom Hanks, generally regarded as quote “America’s Dad.”
 Yes, yes, Hanks voiced the animated cowboy Woody in Toy Story, but his general presence looks more at home in Dockers and a golf shirt than Stetson and boots.
 Hanks also rises above prejudice, feeling that all skin tones share humanity—not a general thought in the Wild, Wild West.